 SEDS was founded in 1980 by Rajen Joshua and Manil Jayasena as a grassroots development NGO, motivated by the desire to help the poorest of the poor in the drought-prone area of Ananthapur District in Andhra Pradesh.

-Partners in Aid has funded the de-silting of 3-4 tanks each year since 1992, and has recently been able to fund an innovative Low Carbon Funding project, enabling poor farmers to trade carbon credits on the word market, as well as a tailoring project providing life skills to village women.
+Partners in Aid has funded the de-silting of 3–4 tanks each year since 1992.
+More recently we have been able to fund an innovative low carbon funding project, enabling poor farmers to trade carbon credits on the word market, as well as a tailoring project providing life skills to village women.

-SEDS has been at the forefront of development work in India, and Partners in Aid has been proud to be a major supporter of their work for over two decades.
+SEDS has been at the forefront of development work in India and Partners in Aid has been proud to be a major supporter of its work for three decades.

 You can watch a wonderful video about SEDS at this link.

-A child sponsorship program was set up with SEDS in late 1994, when visiting board members recognised that the majority of the children did not attend school at all.
-Sponsorship of a child covers expenses including books, uniforms, shoes, school fees, monthly visits to SEDS for cultural and sporting activities, and health checks.
+A child sponsorship program was established with SEDS in late 1994, when visiting board members recognised that the majority of the children did not attend school at all.
+Sponsorship of a child covers expenses including books, uniforms, shoes, school fees, monthly visits to SEDS for cultural and sporting activities and health checks.

-Partners in Aid’s major project of watershed management has been undertaken in the villages where children were selected to come on to the sponsorship program.
+Partners in Aid’s major project of watershed management has been undertaken in the villages where children were selected to become part of the sponsorship program.

 We have also been able to support school development projects including clean water, toilets and trees through special donations by sponsors and other donors.

-Many disadvantaged students obtaining a Year 10 Pass Certificate are now financially supported to complete their education.
-Observing these young people coming home to their villages by bus from College is a new experience.
-Partners in Aid is making a difference in the lives of these young people.
+Many disadvantaged students obtaining a Year 10 pass certificate are now financially supported to complete their education.
+Observing these young people coming home to their villages by bus from college is a new experience.
+Partners in Aid and our supporters are making a difference in the lives of these young people.